Mansi-Sun/pkydrip/content/english/landing/remote-irrigation/index.md

 ## Start Simple

-You do not need a full engineering drawing to begin.
+You do not need a full engineering design to begin.

-Send basic information — we will help you design a practical system step by step.
+Send basic information — we will guide you step by step.